- Section I: The ring

 For Full Contact matches, there will be two kicking judges positioned at ringside, whose responsibility is to determine the legality of the kicks executed by the fighters, and to keep count of the number of kicks determine to be legal.
 The kicking judge assigned to fighter A, will sit opposite fighter A’s corner, and the kicking judge assigned to fighter B, will sit opposite fighter B’s corner.

-A knockdown or standing 8 count will be counted as a kick for both fighters.
+A knockdown or standing eight count will be counted as a kick for both fighters.
 If a fighter executes less than the minimum number of required legal kicks in any one round, the kicking judge will immediately notify the referee of the number of kicks thrown.
-The referee will in turn notify the scorekeeper, who will record the appropriate penalty.
-Violations of the minimum kick requirement will not be announced to the audience, unless the WKN – Representative so directs.
+The referee will in turn notify the judges, who will record the appropriate penalty.
+Violations of the minimum kick requirement will not be announced to the audience, unless directed by WKN representative.

 The promoter of the event shall supply all flip cards for the kicking judges.

-The three scoring judges of a bout will select a winner of each round at the end of each round, marking their ballots accordingly.
-These ballots will be collected by the referee, and tabulated at the end of each round by the scorekeeper and the WKN – Supervisor.
-Once the respective scoring judges have marked ballots, no changes of the ballots will be allowed except at the express direction of the WKN – Representative.
-Scoring judges score all rounds by recording a score of ten points for the winner of each round, and a score of not less than eight points for the loser of each round, utilising both whole and half points, according to the following qualifications:
+The three scoring judges of a bout will select a winner of each round at the end of each round, marking their scorecards accordingly.
+These scorecards will be collected by the referee, and tabulated at the end of each round by WKN representative (supervisor).
+Once the respective judges have marked their scorecards, no changes of these scorecards will be allowed except at direction of WKN representative.
+Judges score all rounds by recording a score of ten points for the winner of each round, and a score of not less than eight points for the loser of each round, according to the following qualifications:

 10.10 indicates and even round.
 Neither fighter distinguished himself as being a more effective fighter than the other.
-In addition, the fighters appeared equal in the other areas that may be used to break an even round, such as opponent control, ring strategy, and overall conditioning and abilities as a complete Kick-Boxing Kick boxer (with the emphasis on kicking ability).
+In addition, the fighters appeared equal in the other areas that may be used to break an even round, such as opponent control, ring strategy, and overall conditioning and abilities.

 10.8 indicates a round in which one fighter was in constant control, and unquestionably outclassed his opponent.
 This fighter must also have obviously stunned his opponent.
-Usually including at least one knockdown or one standing 8-count.
+Usually including at least one knockdown or one standing eight count, or a cut (s).

-10.7 Indicates more than one standing 8 count.
+10.7 Indicates more than one standing eight count.

-In all title bouts which were vacant – there will be no draws.
-At all such title matches, a tiebreak – a ballot will have been distributed to all three judges prior to the start of the match.
-All judges will indicate a winner on the tie-breaker ballot based upon their overall perception of the match from start to fish (rather than round by round), The tie-breaker ballots will be collected along with the ballot for the final round.
-These tiebreaker ballots will only be used to break a tie.
-Where a judge’s score already determines his vote.
-His tiebreaker ballot will be absolutely ignored.
+In all title bouts for a vacant title – there will be no draws.
+At all such title matches, a tiebreak card will have been distributed to all three judges prior to the start of the match.
+All judges will indicate a winner on the tie-breaker card based upon their overall perception of the match from start to fish (rather than round by round).
+The tie-breaker card will be collected along with the scorecards for the final round.
+These tiebreaker cards will only be used to break a tie.
+Where a judge’s score already determines their vote, their tiebreaker card will be ignored.

 Should it be necessary to substitute a judge during a match due to sickness, the scores will stand for the rounds already completed.
-A substitute judge, appointed by the WKN – Representative, will score the remaining rounds of the match.
-Should a tiebreaker be required, the WKN – SUPERVISOR will make the tie breaking vote on the basis of his perception of the match as a whole.
+A substitute judge, appointed by WKN representative, will score the remaining rounds of the match.
+Should a tiebreaker card be required, WKN representative will make the tie breaking vote on the basis of their perception of the match as a whole.

 This vote will only be used when the score of the substituted judge turns out to be a draw.

-At the end of each round, the scorekeeper will take the scoring judges ballot slip from the assistant scorekeeper or the WKN – Supervisor who will have collected them from the three scoring judges, and will take the number of kicks from the two kicking judges cards, and then he will tabulate the results onto his master score card.
+At the end of each round, the scorekeeper will take the scorecards from the assistant scorekeeper or the WKN Supervisor who will have collected them from the three scoring judges, and will take the number of kicks from the two kicking judges cards, and then he will tabulate the results onto his master score card.

 The scorekeeper shall tally all foul points having been instructed by the referee at the end of each round as to the amount of penalty points, deducting these appropriately from each judges score under the ten-point scoring system, and entering the results on the master scorecard.
 If the match should end in a knockout or a technical knockout, the scorekeeper shall enter the exact time of the KO/TKO on the master scorecard.